Rage (emotion): Symptoms and effects

 Nearly two decades later, more came to be known about the impacts of high epinephrine.
-As the focus in neuroscience began to shift towards the roles of white matter tissues, a more full bodied understanding of this complex emotion was able to be extrapolated.

-Memory, being the “retention of perceptions”, can be viewed as a giant mosaic.(Robertson, 2002) This mosaic would consist of fragmented perceptions (tiles) being held together by astrocytes (glue), creating resistance.
-A ratio of 3:2 could indicate an increased demand on neurons being held together, or insulated.
-This also raises the possibility that a more developed memory improved an individual’s fitness.

-In addition, an increase in white matter tissues assisted in an individual's ability to adapt to new cultures and environments.
-The metaphor of a kaleidoscope is often utilized when expressing the extraordinary ability humans have at adapting to different cultures by engaging in different patterns of thought.
-Our ability to perceive patterns of behavior assists in our ability to utilize inductive reasoning, a type of reasoning that can assist in an individual's ability to think of how their behaviors may impact their future.
-Such lines of reasoning are strengthened through the use of deductive reasoning.
-Together, inductive and deductive reasoning have assisted in developing adaptive conflict management strategies that assist in the cessation of rage caused by cognitive dissonance.

-Astrocytes play a pivotal role in regulating blood flow to and from neurons by creating the blood-brain barrier (BBB).
-More specifically, these astrocytes are found in close proximity to the ‘end feet’ of blood vessels.
-These astrocytes aid in the tightening and expansion of the blood vessels to regulate which nutrients make their way to the neurons.
-The BBB protects the brain from toxins and helps transport things such as oxygen and glucose to the brain.

-This system plays a crucial role in the regulation of memory.
-Studies have suggested that glucose, together with epinephrine from the adrenal medulla have an effect on memory.
+Studies suggest glucose, together with epinephrine from the adrenal medulla have an effect on memory.
 Although high doses of epinephrine have been proven to impair memory, moderate doses of epinephrine actually enhance memory.
 This leads to questioning the role that epinephrine has played on the evolution of the genus Homo as well as epinephrine's crucial role during fits of rage.
 The crucial role that astrocytes play in the formation of muscle memory may also shed light on the beneficial impact of meditation and deep breathing as a method of managing and controlling one's rage.

 Health complications

-Some research suggests that an individual is more susceptible to having feelings of depression and anxiety if he or she experiences rage on a frequent basis.
+Some research suggests that an individual is more susceptible to having feelings of depression and anxiety if they experience rage on a frequent basis.
 Health complications become much worse if an individual represses feelings of rage.
 John E. Sarno believes that repressed rage in the subconscious leads to physical ailments.
-Cardiac stress and hypertension are other health complications that will occur when rage is experienced on a regular basis.
-Psychopathologies such as depression and posttraumatic stress disorder regularly present comorbidly with rage.
+Cardiac stress and hypertension are other health complications that may occur when rage is experienced on a regular basis.
+Psychopathologies, such as depression and post-traumatic stress disorder (PTSD) regularly present comorbidly with rage.